Online Marketing Consultant: What They Do, What It Costs, and How to Find the Right One

 Growth Partners by Business Type

-The role a growth partner plays varies by business model.
-Here is how the engagement typically looks across the most common types:
+The job description of a growth partner varies by business model — the role they play Here is how the engagement typically looks across the most common types:

 B2B SaaS and Technology Companies: The primary focus is pipeline velocity: getting more qualified leads into the top of funnel and reducing time-to-close.
 A growth partner here builds content-led SEO to capture high-intent buyers, runs LinkedIn and Google paid campaigns, and optimises the trial or demo conversion flow.
 They work closely with sales on messaging and objection handling.